samishakoor/Chal-Chaliye-Mobile-App/README.md

 5. Booking a particular servive is done by integratingthe "Google Pay" API.
 6. User can view the location of derired hotel, restaurant using "Google Maps" API.
 7. User can review and give ratings to a specific service.
+8. Firebase features like Realtime Database for database purposes and Firebase Authentication to authenticate the end user.